 If you don’t have fresh lemons on hand, you can make lemon buttercream with lemon extract.
 I suggest starting with a half teaspoon of lemon extract, tasting, and and adding just a little bit more if you think you need it.

 You can also also switch out the lemon zest in this recipe for lime, orange, or grapefruit zest and have equally good results.
+I love using my orange buttercream made with this method on gingerbread cupcakes.

 I also highly recommend trying my lemon cream cheese frosting.
 I’m a huge cream cheese frosting fan and I know many of you are as well.